AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

   See @leeIntroductionRiemannianManifolds2018a[p.~237],
 ]

-A conformal vector field is a vector field $X$ with the property that $lie_X ov(g) = 2 phi g$, where $phi$ is any smooth function called the _factor_ of $X$.
+A conformal vector field is a vector field $X$ with the property that $lie_X ov(g) = 2 phi g$, where $phi$ is any smooth function called the _conformal factor_ of $X$.
 The Lie derivative is a little hard to work with for our purposes so we will follow the calculations of @deshmukhGeometryConformalVector2017 to obtain better formulations for the properties of conformal vector fields

 #proposition[
   Let $X$ be a vector field on $N$, then for any $Y,Z in T_p N$ we have